percona/k8spsmdb-docs/docs/gke.md

 $ kubectl run -i --rm --tty percona-client --image=percona/percona-server-mongodb:{{ mongodb44recommended }} --restart=Never -- bash -il
 ```

 Executing it may require some time to deploy the correspondent Pod.
-Now run `mongo` tool in the percona-client command shell using the login (which is `userAdmin`) with a proper password obtained from the Secret, and a proper namespace name instead of the `<namespace name>` placeholder:
+Now run `mongo` tool in the percona-client command shell using the login (which is `userAdmin`) with a proper password obtained from the Secret, and a proper namespace name (just `default`, or some other namespace you have used) instead of the `<namespace name>` placeholder:

 ```bash
 $ mongo "mongodb://userAdmin:userAdminPassword@my-cluster-name-mongos.<namespace name>.svc.cluster.local/admin?ssl=false"